'Saying goodbye to him is not an option. Neither is "I love you".'

 Lola laughed slightly, and her gaze lifted to catch the sea green eyes of a dark haired boy who was chatting to Adelle.
 She could feel herself falling down the depths of those eyes, as though she had been knocked off her feet and had fallen into them.
 She could almost feel the sea hungrily snatching at her, dragging her down, down, down…

 Lola snapped back into reality as though experiencing whiplash, "huh"

 Adelle rolled her eyes and gestured at the boy, "this is Zach."

 Zach gave her a radiant smile, and Lola's misty eyes drifted downwards, as she blushed.
 The corners of her mouth tweaked up, and she managed to drag her eyes away from the fascinating floor to say, "hello".
 Lola's brain had gone haywire, it couldn't compute, sparks were flying like it was the fourth of July, suddenly she wanted to get to know Zach and find out if he was as beautiful person inside as he was outside.

 The picnic flew by, and as though the gods had grasped the hands of the clock and manipulated time itself, it was soon over and Lola found herself catching a flash of a smile from Zach, and a twinkle from his eyes, and then that was all she had left of him.

 Her thoughts filled with churning seas, and gleaming smiles she began to cycle home.
-Lola turned a sharp corner, and all of her sudden her head started thumping and blood started rushing.
+Lola turned a sharp corner, and then the gentle rhythm of her heart increased into a crazed allegro.
 Her vision began to blur and she felt herself swerving to and fro as she lost control of the bike.
-A soft "oomph" of air escaped her lips and her head and ribs ached as her the pavement spun into a welcoming darkness.
+A soft "oomph" of air escaped her lips and her head and ribs ached as her the pavement spun into an unwelcoming darkness.